The League of Gentlemen (film): Critical

 At the time of its American release, Bosley Crowther of The New York Times called the film "neatly written and expertly played", and said it features "a devilishly inventive and amusing screen play by Mr. Forbes" and "is directed crisply and spinningly by Basil Dearden".

 The Daily Telegraph has called the film "a masterpiece of British cinema".
 Dennis Schwartz called it "a fine example of old-fashioned English humor: droll and civil."
 Time Out called it "A terrific caper movie ... with typically excellent character playing from a lovable set of old lags."

 The Radio Times Guide to Films gave the film 4/5 stars, writing: "This was the first feature from the Allied Film Makers company, with most of its founder members – producer Michael Relph, director Basil Dearden, screenwriter Bryan Forbes and actors Jack Hawkins and Richard Attenborough – making solid contributions to this rousing crime caper.
 Dating from a time when every third word a crook said didn't begin with an 'f', this distant ancestor of such bungled heist pics as Reservoir Dogs gets off to a rather stodgy start, but, once Hawkins has assembled his far from magnificent seven and his intricate plan begins to unravel, the action really hots up."

 Leslie Halliwell said: "Delightfully handled comedy adventure, from the days (alas) when crime did not pay; a lighter ending would have made it a classic."

 Alexander Walker wrote that the film "was a more wry, disenchanted kind of comedy than Ealing would have made, though it was visibly an off-shoot of that same tradition.
 It maintained Ealing’s unflagging belief that the amateurs could outwit the experts, the irregulars could defeat the authorities; and the aggressive band of shady customers, all keeping up a pretence of respectability under Supremo Jack Hawkins, appeared in retrospect to be mirroring Britain’s buoyant, acquisitive society in the 1960s."

-Fimink argued that the film "is solid fun, a sort of Ealing movie with a little more cynicism and sexiness (e.g. Forbes’ wife, Nanette Newman, lounging in a bath), though it hadn’t entirely shed Ealing’s smugness or respect for law and order."
+Filmink argued that the film "is solid fun, a sort of Ealing movie with a little more cynicism and sexiness (e.g. Forbes’ wife, Nanette Newman, lounging in a bath), though it hadn't entirely shed Ealing's smugness or respect for law and order."